 - 1. Have a bachelor's degree in engineering or computing or a closely related field. - 2.
 Have an upper division GPA of at least 3.0 in the bachelor's degree, measured by the last 60 credits earned. - 3.
 Complete a Graduate Record Exam (GRE) within the prior five years. - 4.
 Have three letters of recommendation, a copy of the transcript, and a copy of the university graduate application. - 5.
-Have an essay that explains how the program would help them achieve their career goals. - 6.
-Foreign students whose native language is not English must obtain a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 6.5 overall on the IELTS.
+A one to two-page, single-spaced Statement of Purpose that describes your professional goals, how the program would help you achieve those goals, and what experiences have prepared you to pursue a doctoral degree in Engineering and Computing Education. - 6.
+International students whose native language is not English must obtain a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 6.5 overall on the IELTS.
 The UGS has a list of countries that are exempt from this requirement.